TosbackCgusBridge-Bot/CGUs-versions/Bloomberg/Privacy Policy.md

 Transfer of Personal Information To Other Countries

 Some of the uses and disclosures mentioned in this Privacy Policy may involve the transfer and processing of your personal information to and in various countries around the world that may have different levels of privacy protection than your country.
 By submitting your personal information, you consent to such transfers and processing, including to and in the United States.
+Bloomberg's Intra-Group Personal Data Protection Statement provides additional information about the transfer of personal information from the EU, EEA, and Switzerland to the United States and is available here.

 Links To Third-Party Websites